davidneedham/training-assignment/lesson-1-install-drupal-9-locally-with-lando.md

     `mkdir drupal9 && cd drupal9`

-4. Lando has a helpful multistep interface for initializing a new project based of of predefined recipes.
+4. Lando has a helpful multistep interface for initializing a new project based on predefined recipes.
 We're going to streamline the process by providing all of the details in a single command.

     Copy this entire block and run it in your terminal: